ravigithubshankar/AI-Podacastify/README.md

 # AI-Podacastify
-Turn any articles into Podacastify using Llama
+Turn any articles into Podacastify using Llama and DeepGram